Economics and Mathematics (BA)

 Program Description

-This interdisciplinary major offered jointly by the Departments of Economics and Mathematics provides students an opportunity to study both economics and such relevant mathematical subjects as analysis, algebra, probability, statistics, mathematical modeling and math finance.
+This interdisciplinary major offered jointly by the Departments of Economics and Mathematics provides students an opportunity to study both economics and such relevant mathematical subjects as analysis, algebra, probability, statistics, mathematical modeling, and math finance.

 The Department of Economics prepares students to understand individual and group decision-making, the structure of markets and economies, and the relationship between regions within the global economy.
 Although the department is large, its students enjoy an excellent student-faculty rapport.
 By being able to study with faculty who are actively engaged in research, students learn not only about the fundamentals of economic theory but also how such theory is utilized.
 They have the opportunity to conduct research on their own.
 Honors students are required to write an honors thesis under direct faculty supervision.

-Students majoring in economics have many options open to them after graduation.
+Students majoring in Economics have many options open to them after graduation.
 The major prepares them for graduate school in economics, business management, or public administration.
-Preprofessional students will find that an economics major not only fosters the discipline medical or law school demands, but provides a solid foundation for these and other careers.
-Employers and professional schools appreciate the skills acquired by economics students and hire economics majors because they can think quantitatively, qualitatively, and analytically.
-Studying economics at New York University is especially rewarding because of its urban environment.
+Preprofessional students will find that an Economics major not only fosters the discipline medical or law school demands but provides a solid foundation for these and other careers.
+Employers and professional schools appreciate the skills acquired by Economics students and hire Economics majors because they can think quantitatively, qualitatively, and analytically.
+Studying Economics at New York University is especially rewarding because of its urban environment.
 Students often find career opportunities on Wall Street, at the United Nations, or in various corporate, financial, governmental, agency, and nonprofit institutional settings.

 The Department of Mathematics is part of the Courant Institute of Mathematical Sciences, an independent division of New York University.
-Based in Warren Weaver Hall, at the heart of New York University’s Washington Square campus, it is one of the top-ranked Mathematics departments worldwide, renowned for its pioneering history in the field of applied mathematics.
+Based in Warren Weaver Hall, at the heart of New York University’s Washington Square campus, it is one of the top-ranked mathematics departments worldwide, renowned for its pioneering history in the field of applied mathematics.
 Mathematics majors are encouraged to spend a semester studying away.
 Currently, mathematics courses are offered at NYU Abu Dhabi, NYU London, NYU Paris, and NYU Shanghai.

 Honors Program in Economics and Mathematics

+Students with a 3.65 overall and major GPA may apply for joint honors in Economics and Mathematics.
 Honors students are required to take twenty 4-credit courses (80 credits).
-A 3.65 overall GPA and a 3.65 average in economics and mathematics courses are required.
+Interested students must consult with the directors of undergraduate studies in both departments for advisement and for permission to enter the honors program, ideally early during sophomore year so they can begin preparing.
 Honors students must participate in a year-long research program in their senior year and write a thesis under faculty supervision.
-Note that students may satisfy their research requirement with either the economics honors sequence (ECON-UA 410 and 450), mathematics Independent Study (MATH-UA 997 and 998), or the SURE or AM-SURE program in the Department of Mathematics.
+Note that students may satisfy their research requirement with either the economics honors sequence (ECON-UA 410 and 450), mathematics independent study (MATH-UA 997 and 998), or the SURE or AM-SURE program in the Department of Mathematics.

 Course Title Credits